ucsf-wynton/wynton-website-hpc/docs/scheduler/submit-jobs.md

 ## Parallel processing

 By default, the scheduler will allocate a single core for your job.
 To allow the job to use multiple CPU cores, you must run your job in a SGE parallel environment (PE) and tell SGE how many cores the job will use.
 Please note that jobs using multiple cores running outside of a parallel environment are subject to termination without warning by the Wynton admins.
-There are 4 parallel environments on Wynton:
+There are four parallel environments on Wynton:

 * `smp`: for multithreaded jobs using ['Symmetric multiprocessing'](https://en.wikipedia.org/wiki/Symmetric_multiprocessing (SMP)
 * `mpi`: for parallel jobs using MPI
 * `mpi_onehost`: for tightly coupled parallel jobs using MPI which run best on a single host